-Home buying contingencies can make or break a sale and purchase…literally.
-So what contingencies should you keep as a buyer?
+Home buying contingencies can make or break a sale or purchase.
+Which contingencies should you keep as a buyer?
 Let’s find out.

 When you buy a home in NYC, it can be a daunting task that entails a lot of time and decision making before closing on your dream home.

-This includes home hunting for the perfect space in a neighborhood that fits your budget, deciding if you need a broker, putting in an offer, finding a real estate attorney, deciding what contingencies you need.
-Once your offer is accepted, it’s time for conducting a home inspection, reviewing and signing the contract, pay the down payment, submit a mortgage application, scheduling and attending the closing.
+This includes hunting for the perfect space in a neighborhood that fits your budget, deciding if you need a broker, putting in an offer, finding a real estate attorney, and deciding what contingencies you need.
+Once your offer is accepted, it’s time to conduct the home inspection.

-While this process can become more complicated, it is important to understand each step before jumping in.
-We’re here to help you understand one part of the process and how you can use it to safeguard yourself as a buyer.
+We’re here to help you understand how to use contingencies to safeguard yourself as a buyer.

 There are six common home buyer contingencies: home inspection, appraisal, mortgage, home sale, clear title, and financial.
-While all six contingencies are important, as a buyer you are able to waive them if you’d prefer to.
-However, one contingency that would be better to keep would be the home inspection.
+While all six contingencies are important, as a buyer you are able to waive them if you’d prefer.
+However, one contingency that should be kept is the home inspection.

 The home inspection in the buying process

-The home inspection contingency gives the buyer a certain period of time to have a home inspection done by a licensed home inspector.
+The home inspection contingency gives the buyer a certain period of time to have a home evaluated by a licensed inspector.
 Based on the findings, the buyer can either back out of the deal or continue moving forward with the transaction.

-While some problems may be minor and only require fixes you are willing to do, larger issues such as foundation issues, pest infestation, or electrical problems can be expensive or harder to fix.
+While some problems may be minor and only require low cost fixes, major repairs such as foundation issues, pest infestation, or electrical problems can be very expensive to repair.
 It’s better to know the exact condition of a property before you finalize your purchase.

 Once you have your home inspection report findings, you have a few options at your disposal.
-This includes making the necessary repairs yourself, negotiating with the seller, or withdrawing your offer on the home.
+These include making the necessary repairs yourself, negotiating with the seller, or withdrawing your offer on the home.

 While more extensive problems may mean you have to rescind your offer on the house, you can also try to negotiate with the seller if you are set on that property.
 For instance, you can ask them to make the needed repairs or even reduce the offer price.